Neuroimmunology

 Immunologic mechanisms.
 The specific trigger resulting in the disruption of immune tolerance is unclear in the majority of patients with chronic inflammatory demyelinating polyradiculoneuropathy.
 Both cellular and humoral immunity are involved in the immunopathogenesis, although the relative contribution of each component may differ depending on the subtype.
 Animal models have provided some insights into central and peripheral tolerance mechanisms such as regulatory T and B lymphocytes that are important in preventing or alleviating PNS autoimmunity (77; 99).

 Neuropathologic findings.
 Pathologic hallmarks of demyelination in classic chronic inflammatory demyelinating polyradiculopathy include segmental demyelination and remyelination, thinned myelin sheaths, and onion bulb formation, which may or may not be seen in the sural nerve biopsy as the disease is often multifocal and motor predominant.
-In addition, demyelination at proximal sites will not be detected by sural nerve biopsy.
+In addition, demyelination at proximal sites will not be detected by a sural nerve biopsy.
 Segmental demyelination is best detected by teased fiber studies.
 Other common findings are endoneurial and subepineurial edema and axonal changes, such as axonal loss and regenerating axons (07).
 Myelinated fibers are mostly affected, especially those of large diameter, and their density frequently appears reduced.

 • There are no specific predisposing risk factors for chronic inflammatory demyelinating polyradiculopathy. | |